jb-san/react-toggleable-context/README.md

 React components to make anything to be toggleable cam be used to make a custom accordion, or.. anything really

+it keeps track of a list of ids, that can then be used to toggle and collpase anything you can think of

 ## [Demo](https://codesandbox.io/s/7mlqvn0370)

 ## Installation